My No Shampoo Experiment.

 The more I looked into finding the gentlest organic shampoos and conditioners to buy or make for my family, the more I got to thinking about hair history.
 Yep!
 My brain does the most boring things, and when it came to hair, these questions popped into my head:

 - For how long have humans shampooed their hair?
-For sure, we’ve always washed our hair, in rivers and rain, and with soap and plant matter.
+For sure, we’ve always washed our hair, in rivers and rain, and with mud, soap, and plant matter.
 But, for how long have we washed and rinsed with ingredients—even organic ones, that sound like science equations?
-Because honestly, even on the most beautiful, certified organic, ethically sourced and packaged hair products, there are ingredients I don’t recognise, and I am sure they don’t grow on trees.
+Because honestly, even on the most beautiful, certified organic, ethically sourced and packaged hair products, there are ingredients I don’t recognise, that I am sure don’t grow on trees.
 Or even if they do, they area unrecognisable from their original plant form.
 To my novice eyes, anyway.
 The ingredients of even certified organic shampoo are a mystery to most of us, who can’t decipher code.
-(Not all- I’m generalising here.)
+(Not all.
+Yes, I’m generalising.)
 I want to be more intentional than that.
-I want to KNOW what goes into my body, and onto my hair and skin, without needing a science degree.
+I want to know what goes into my body, and onto my hair and skin, without needing a science degree.
 All of these rambling thoughts led to my next question:

 - Does my hair really need shampoo to be healthy and clean?
 Or is shampooing my hair yet another unnecessary product of my conditioning?
 Oh, the puns!
 Of course, I’m talking about social conditioning.
 There is so much in our lives that we do because, well, it’s what we do—because we’re conditioned from birth to do certain things, and that includes shampooing our hair.

 - humans have used shampoo for a relatively very short period of their history, and

 - no, you don’t need shampoo for your hair to be healthy and clean.